evar18/WhatsApp-Llama/README.md

 ## Conclusion

 This adaptation of the Llama model offers a fun way to see how well a LLM can mimic your personal texting style.
-Remember to use AI responsibly and inform your friends if you're using the model to chat with them.
+Remember to use AI responsibly and inform your friends if you're using the model to chat with them!

 ---

-Happy training, and have fun watching LLM text like you!